Privacy Policy

 How does Payright use your personal information?

-Payright collects and holds information for the purposes of:
+Payright collects, holds and uses your personal information for the purposes of:

-• Enabling proper records to be held about you as a shareholder of Navalo Financial Services Group Limited and for reporting purposes
+- Enabling proper records to be held about you as a former shareholder of Navalo Financial Services Group Pty Ltd and for reporting purposes

-• Direct Marketing, including promoting Payright products and services to you and promoting products and services of our merchants.
+- Direct Marketing, including promoting Payright and Navalo products and services to you and promoting products and services of our merchants.
 You may opt out of receiving direct marketing at any time by contacting Payright at 42 Cambridge Street, Collingwood 3066, care@payright.com.au or 1300 338 496

 In addition, Payright may combine the information it holds about you with information we collect from, or which is held by, external sources.
 We may use this combined information for the purpose of developing meaningful customer insights about you so that we can serve you better.
 This includes better understanding your preferences and what products or services, including products and services of our merchants, may be of interest to you.
 We may also combine your data with data held by third parties such as credit reporting bodies to gain insights about you in order to conduct more meaningful debt collection activities.
 For example, we may share your information with a credit reporting body, who may combine the data we have shared with them about you with additional information it holds about you, such as updated contact information, financial or bankruptcy information.
 These combined data sets will be used by Payright to refine and inform our debt collection activities including whether we decide to sell your debt to a third party where standard collections practices have been unsuccessful.
 If we do decide to sell your debt to a third-party debt collector we will share this combined data set with them to assist them in their efforts to collect any unpaid debt from you.
 We may also aggregate and deidentify these combined data sets so that they do not contain any information that identifies you and may share this aggregated and deidentified data with third parties who will use this information for purpose of identifying these insights on our behalf.